Max Muncy Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates have the 18th-ranked team ERA across all league pitching staffs (4.36).
+- The Pirates' 4.39 team ERA ranks 19th across all MLB pitching staffs.

-- Pirates pitchers combine to allow 86 home runs (one per game), the third-fewest in baseball.
+- Pirates pitchers combine to allow 88 home runs (one per game), the fourth-fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.